TN 17 (06-24)

 Example 2:

 A person with a disability who managed a small book store required expensive medication to keep a serious heart condition under control.
-Since this medication was required whether or not he worked, its cost was not deductible in calculating his countable earnings.
+Since this medication was required whether or not they worked, its cost was not deductible in calculating their countable earnings.

 To Link to this section - Use this URL: